 Step 2: Write A Compelling Headline

 One of these elements is creativity.
-You’re telling a story, but you need to make it stand out from all the other stories and noises out there.
+You’re telling a story, but you need to make it stand out from all the other stories and noise out there.
 The way to do that is to be as creative as you can without overpromising anything.

 Then there’s also the lead (or lede), which has to be compelling enough just right after you’ve caught their attention using the headline.
 The lead should make them want to continue reading.
 Again, be creative and use everything you’ve learned in copywriting to make your headline and lead unique, catchy, and newsworthy.